rahul-soshte/bramble-api-flow/README.md

   ```
 * **Notes:**

   The user will be redirected after the authorization step to the callback url of the game.
-The authorization code will be attached to the callback url ( Example: http://armygrid.com/callback/code ).
+The authorization code will be attached to the callback url ( Example: http://armygrid.com/callback/authorization_code ).
 Extract the authorization code and use it in the next request.

 **2.**
 **Authorization Grant Request**
 ----
-  Extracting the 'code' in the Success Response of the previous, the final access Token which will help to send / receive data using this request
+  Extracting the 'code' in the Callback URL of the previous request, the final access Token which will help to send / receive data using this request

 * **URL**